nf-core/nf-core.github.io/docs.md

 * Stable release tags
 * Common pipeline structure and usage
 * Excellent documentation
+* A responsible contact person / GitHub username
+    * This will typically be the main person behind the pipeline development
+    * This person should be responsible for basic maintenance and questions

 _(any point can be skipped, given a good enough reason...)_